dae-cpp/dae-cpp/README.md

 ### Step 2.
 Set up the RHS

-Create MyRHS class that inherits the abstract RHS class from dae-cpp library.
-The parent RHS class contains a pure virtual functor (operator **()**), that must be overridden in the child class.
+Create MyRHS class that inherits the abstract `dae::RHS` class from dae-cpp library.
+The parent RHS class contains a pure virtual functor (operator `()`), that must be overridden in the child class.
 See, for example, [perovskite_RHS.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite_RHS.cpp).

 Once the RHS class is overridden, we can create an instance of the child class with some user-defined parameter container *p*: